openstack/openstack-manuals/doc/cli-reference/source/tacker.rst

   The owner tenant ID

 ``--config-file CONFIG_FILE``
-  Specify VIM specific config parameters in a file
+  YAML file with VIM configuration parameters

 ``--description DESCRIPTION``
   Set a description for the VIM